shirblc/angular-gulp/README.md

 For more information about Angular's required NPM packages, check the [Angular docs](https://angular.io/guide/npm-packages).

+### Testing Dependencies

+This project's tests are run using the Jasmine framework and the Karma runner.
+Thus, testing requires several packages:

+1. **Jasmine** - An open-source behaviour-driven testing framework.
+For more information, check Jasmine's [official site](https://jasmine.github.io).
+Included packages:
+  - **jasmine-core**
+  - **jasmine-spec-reporter**
+  - **@types/jasmine** - A typed version, required in order to write TypeScript tests.
+2. **Karma** - An open-source test-runner, used to run the tests on various devices with a test server.
+For more information, check Karma's [official site](https://karma-runner.github.io/latest/index.html).
+Included packages:
+  - **karma**
+  - **karma-jasmine** - A Karma adapter for the Jasmine framework.
+[Project repo.](https://github.com/karma-runner/karma-jasmine)
+  - **karma-jasmine-html-reporter** - A reporter that shows test results in HTML.
+[NPM page.](https://www.npmjs.com/package/karma-jasmine-html-reporter).
+  - **karma-chrome-launcher** - A launcher for Chrome, Chrome Canary and Chromuim.
+[Project repo.](https://github.com/karma-runner/karma-chrome-launcher).
+  - **karma-coverage** - Code coverage generator.
+[Project repo.](https://github.com/karma-runner/karma-coverage)
+  - **karma-coverage-istanbul-reporter** - Code coverage generator reporter.
+[NPM page.](https://www.npmjs.com/package/karma-coverage-istanbul-reporter)
+  - **karma-sourcemap-loader** - A preprocessor that loads existing source maps.
+[NPM page.](https://www.npmjs.com/package/karma-sourcemap-loader)
+  - **karma-webpack** - A Karma adapter for processing files through Webpack.
+[Project repo.](https://github.com/webpack-contrib/karma-webpack)
+3. **Webpack** - An open-source module bundler, used to bundle the project's TypeScript and HTML files.
+For more information, check Webpack's [official website](https://webpack.js.org).
+  - **html-loader** - A webpack loader for HTML files.
+  - **ts-loader** - A webpack loader for TypeScript files.
+  - **angular-router-loader** - A webpack loader for Angular that enables the Angular router.
+[NPM page.](https://www.npmjs.com/package/angular-router-loader)
+  - **@ngtools/webpack** - A webpack plugin for ahead-of-time compilation of Angular components and modules.
+[NPM page.](https://www.npmjs.com/package/@ngtools/webpack)

 ### Production Dependencies

 1. **Express** - This project uses Express in order to run a basic server in deployment.
 This server is used to send the static files and script to the user.
 For more information, check the [Express website](https://expressjs.com).
 2. **Compression** - A Node extension used to compress production files when sending them from the Express server to the client.
 For more information, check the [compression NPM page](https://www.npmjs.com/package/compression).
 2. **dotenv** - A Node extension for accessing environment variables.
 Used by the frontend while in production mode.
 For more information, check the [dotenv NPM page](https://www.npmjs.com/package/dotenv).

+## Testing

+### Writing Tests

+Tests are written in TypeScript and each component's tests are located in the same directory as the component.
+Test files' names follow this format: `<component_name>.spec.ts`.
+This format is the way tests are picked up by the main testing file, and so it's important to keep to it.

+### Running Tests

+Running tests is done through the dedicated Gulp task.
+All you need to do is run `gulp unitTest` in the terminal; this will start Karma and trigger Webpack's compilation of tests and project files.
+Note: this process can take several minutes.

 ## Hosting